tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 There's a mental tax when folks have to map a concept to an unfit implementation of that concept.
 If the wrong concept makes its way into the hive mind, it can fester into more unfit concepts that compound the mistake.
+They to erradicate mistakes early.

-Instead, try to identify the axioms of your domain.
+Try to identify the axioms of your domain.
 If you get those right, the effort to support a new composition of those axioms is more likely.

-If it's an experiment, take the time to define success criteria.
+If you do find yourself in a more experimental setting, take the time to define success criteria.
 If experiments are common, can you optimize for them by isolating them alongside experiments with similar goals?

 ### Involve Other People